adc-trust-ai/trust-free/README.md

 ### Model.
 Explain.
 TRUST.
 All in one package.

-**trust-free** is a Python package for fitting interpretable regression models using Transparent, Robust, and Ultra-Sparse Trees (TRUST™) — a new generation of Linear Model Trees (LMTs) with Random-Forest accuracy and intuitive explanations.
+**trust-free** is a Python package for fitting interpretable regression models using Transparent, Robust, and Ultra-Sparse Trees (TRUST) — a new generation of Linear Model Trees (LMTs) with Random-Forest accuracy and intuitive explanations.
 It is based on my peer-reviewed paper [1], **presented at the 22nd Pacific Rim International Conference on Artificial Intelligence (PRICAI 2025) and to appear in Springer Nature (Lecture Notes in Artificial Intelligence)**.

 It includes a **state-of-the-art explainability suite**, providing comprehensive, automatically-generated explanation reports.
 To see it in action, here's a 30-second demo showcasing the explain() and compare() methods applied to the famous [Medical Insurance Charges](https://www.kaggle.com/datasets/mirichoi0218/insurance) dataset from Kaggle: